“Day Of” Wedding Coordination

 I’ve been working on weddings in the DC area since 2002.
 Not a typo.
 2002.
 I founded Bellwether Events in 2006, and since 2006 I’ve worked on 125 weddings (and dozens of other types of events) at the time of this publication.
 Between my 2002-2006 jobs and Bellwether Events, it is safe to say I’ve spent 200 Saturdays (and some Fridays, Sundays, at least one Monday and one Tuesday) at my clients’ weddings.
 I’ve learned some very, very valuable lessons, some of which I turned into a book about weddings.
 I’ve lost power, cut cakes, been soaked to the core with rain, climbed on ladders, practiced breathing techniques with anxious grooms, and picked up demolished tents.
 I’ve refilled generators, bustled 100+ dresses, set up candy buffets and schlepped tables and chairs.
 There is no question that I’ve surpassed 10,000 hours in this field, achieving the status of expert event planner.

 What I don’t mention in the package description above is that I almost always bring an assistant with me, sometimes two, on your wedding day to help with set up and the ceremony.
-My primary assistant has 9 years of experience in wedding planning.
-I personally invest about 40-50 hours of time into the clients who hire me for this package that I call Wedding Direction.
-My assistant is on-site at your wedding for 4-8 hours.
+My primary assistant has 10+ years of experience in wedding planning.
+I personally invest about 40-50 hours of time into the clients who hire me for this package that I call Event Management.
+My assistant is on-site at your wedding for 6-8 hours.
 In sum, you are getting nearly 2 decades worth of experience and up to 60 hours of service with this package.
-And I feel that my fee, usually in the $2500-$3000 range, is really reasonable considering the time that two very experienced planners will put into your wedding.
+And I feel that my fee, usually in the $3000 range, is really reasonable considering the time that two very experienced planners will put into your wedding.
 This is something to consider when you are deciding who to hire to coordinate your wedding.
 Because you only get “one take” on your wedding day.

 If you are looking for a ‘day of’ wedding planner in the Washington DC area, I’d love to hear from you and help you with your big day!
 I think you’ll join the ranks of my other “day of” clients who regularly say that I was the best investment they made!